hlt-mt/TM-Anonymizer/README.md

 ## The tool
 The tool includes two different libraries to extract the required PIIs from the source and target language texts.

 The person names are extracted using the [DeepPavlov NER tool](https://docs.deeppavlov.ai/en/master/features/models/ner.html).
-It is a hybrid model based on Multilingual BERT adapted for the named entity recognition task.
+It is a hybrid model based on [Multilingual BERT](https://docs.deeppavlov.ai/en/master/features/models/bert.html) adapted for the named entity recognition task.
 Among all the possible types of entities, our tool selects only the persons.

 All the other PIIs are obtained by an in-house software based on regular expressions and language-specific knowledge and patterns.

 The tool is able to extract PIIs in 5 languages: English, Czech, German, Italian, Latvian.
 More languages will be added during the project.

-The ways to access the tool are:
--) a web interface
--) an API

-The interface makes avaialable to the user a simple web page, where a text can be inserted and it is processed by the tool returning the list of the identified PIIs.
-The interface allows the user to provide an email addresse to which the output of the tool is sent.
-The aim of the interface is to test the tool.

-The API allows a user to create a direct contection with the tool and to process a singe TU at the time.
-More details about the API specifications are avaialble below.
+The tool is accessible by an API that allows a user to create a direct connection with the tool and to process a singe TU at the time.
+More details about the API specifications are available below.

 ## Installation and Usage